5 no, 7 Tips to using Fixer with Film

 Fixing?
 Surely there's nothing to it right?
 I mean, you just dump the film or paper into the fixer after stop bath, swish it around for a couple of minutes and wash right?
 Well my friend, you couldn't be more wrong.

-Although you can use the same fixer formulas for both film and paper, their working strengths might be very different.
+Tip 1: Although you can use the same fixer formulas for both film and paper, their working strengths are usually very different.
 Read the dilution instructions carefully.

-Some fixers are termed as 'rapid'.
-Rapid fixers contain Ammonia Thiosulphate, a powerful fixing agent.
-Older ‘normal’ fixers contain Sodium Thiosulphate, commonly known as Hypo.
-Don't use the older Sodium Thiosulphate fixers with modern T-grain films (like Kodak T-Max and Ilford Delta, Acros) because it does not fully fix the emulsion.
+Tip 3: Don't use the older Sodium Thiosulphate fixers with modern T-grain films (like Kodak T-Max and Ilford Delta, and Fuji Acros) because it does not fully fix the emulsion.

 Tip 4: Use neutral or alkaline fixers with Pyro or Pyrocatechin developers to get maximum stain.

 Tip 5: Use alkaline fixers with paper to increase the effectiveness of the wash and maximize archival quality.
 Ok, I said tips for film but I had to throw this one in ;-)